 Turn left and take this busy road to the junction with Abbey Lane, turn right with care.
 A few hundred yards up turn right for Beauchief Abbey Lane, which becomes a Drive, take this up to the top and turn left through the access barrier to continue on the unmade section to Hemper Lane.
 Throw a left here and at the Greenhill Roundabout take the third exit onto Greenhill Main Road.
 At the White Swan go through the barriers on the left onto School Lane becoming Greenfield Road.
 This will bring you to Chesterfield Rd South, use the pedestrian crossing and take the footpath directly adjacent.
 Turn left when you emerge on Little Norton Lane and keep an eye out for the track on the right that separates Graves Park from the Housing estate.
 This brings you out on Norton Lane, turn left and left again for Bunting Nook.
 If you go through Graves Park, don’t let the sheep eat your bike!

 Here you are on the Heeley to Meadowhead cycle route that the council started but never completed.
-When you get to Hemsworth Rd take a left and quick right to go down Warminster Rd, but don’t get carried away – get ready to turn left again onto Mount View Road.
+When you get to Hemsworth Rd take a left and quick right to go down Warminster Rd, but don’t get carried away – get ready to turn right again onto Mount View Road.
 At the bottom of this turn left to swoop down Woodland Rd past Newfield School, till you get to r.
 Lees Hall Rd and left to Lees Hall Place which is the last bit of rough stuff.
 Left onto Carfield Place and through the bus gate, onto Carfield Ave and left onto Lismore Rd (you are near the Meersbrook HPV Centre) left onto Meersbrook Road and just past the junction turn left onto Albert Rd.
 At the bottom cross Chesterfield Rd with care, under the railway bridge and you’ve joined the Sheaf Valley Route.
 Should you require refreshment at this point, the Sheaf View, the Brothers Arms and the White Lion are nearby (but make sure you’ve locked up your bike securely)